phytoporg/chessboardgen/README.md

 # dronehome
-This was originally intended to be the start of a raspberry pi drone projct, but just became an unfinished camera calibration pipeline.
+This was originally intended to be the start of a raspberry pi drone project, but just became a means to generate test data for a simple camera calibration pipeline.

 # Build instructions